Standard modules of affine Hecke algebras

 \subsection{Acknowledgements}

-The author thanks Anne-Marie Aubert, Dinakar Muthiah, Evgeny Shinder, Maarten Solleveld, Eric Sommers, and Yakov Varshavsky for helpful conversations.
+The author thanks Anne-Marie Aubert, Dinakar Muthiah, Evgeny Shinder, Maarten Solleveld, Eric Sommers, and Yakov Varshavsky for helpful conversations, and Maximilien Mackie for pointing out an imprecision in Remark \ref{rem EM} in an earlier version of this note.
 Some of this work was completed during ``Geometric representation theory in the Langlands program" at CIRM Luminy; the author thanks the organizers and staff for their hospitality.
 The author was supported by Engineering and Physical Sciences Research Council grant UKRI167 ``Geometry of double loop groups."